Cutts Barton: Associations

 The Rev. Michael Broughton, Rector of Barnwell St Andrew, wrote in 1747 to Charles Lennox, 2nd Duke of Richmond about a house party at Boughton House, the Montagu seat.
 Barton had travelled there with the Duke of Montagu in his post chaise, which had broken down.
 Have ridden the post horses for a few miles, they borrowed a two-wheel chaise.
-The party lasted around four weeks, and communicated with nearby Drayton House and Elizabeth Germain.
+The party lasted around four weeks, and communicated with nearby Drayton House and Lady Elizabeth Germain.
 In 1748, with some possible allusion to the chaise incident, the Duke of Richmond invited Barton to Goodwood House with the Duke of Montagu, Sir Thomas Robinson and James Brudenell among others.
 Barton is described by the 8th Duke of Richmond as "one of a select and jovial coterie" that visited both ducal Boughton and Goodwood.

 John Montagu, the 2nd Duke, died in 1749, and his heir and son-in-law, George Brudenell who changed surname to Montagu, became 1st Duke of Montagu of the second creation on 1766.
 Meanwhile he used the title Earl of Cardigan.

 Barton made himself useful to the Earl of Cardigan in the 1760s, buying for him land adjacent to the site of the future Buccleuch House on the River Thames.
 It included areas of Richmond Hill, London that are now part of the Terrace Gardens.